The Story of Jonah

 [v.4] - "Do you do well to be angry?" - In other words, "Are you greatly angry?", or, "Is anger good for you?"
 To put it another way, it is as if God is telling Jonah, "You have sinned by being angry like this."

-[v.6a] - "gourd" - It is not certain what this gourd really is.
-The Hebrew word, kikayon (kee-kaw-yone'), is commonly translated as either gourd, plant, or vine.
+[v.6a] - "gourd" - Hebrew: קיקיון (kee-kaw-yone')—commonly translated as either gourd, plant, or vine.
+It is not certain what this gourd really is.
 There is a surprising variety of explanations of this gourd, each with their own view as to what it is.
 I think Matthew Poole has the best comment to be made here concerning the gourd.
 He said, "nor is it very material we should search further into the nature of this [Hebrew word] in the text, it was some wild plant with long and broad leaves, which suddenly grew, spread itself, and made a good shade."
 John Owen gave a more concise, but equally direct, explanation when he said, "God prepared it, and prepared it to shelter Jonah."

 [v.6b] - "exceeding glad" - Literally, "rejoiced with great joy."